abu-git/brand/README.md

 Open [Brand. | Homepage](http://brand-kappa.vercel.app/) with your browser to see the result.

-This is a githun repo of the frontend of this application and is successfully deployed on Heroku.
+This is a githun repo of the frontend of this application.
+It is deployed on Vercel.

+The backend uses the headless CMS framework known as Strapi with a PostgreSQL database.
+It is deployed on Heroku.

 ## About